 Don't worry if you aren't a huge fan of coconut flavour.
 Despite using the coconut milk in this, it has just a hint of coconut to it - it really is all about the dark chocolate.
 If you want to take the coconut-ness to the next level, then use coconut flavoured dark chocolate to make this.
 It's pretty intensely coconut.

-- 210 g Whole wheat flour
+- 210 g (1.75 cups) Whole wheat flour

-- 60 g Butter
+- 60 g (2 oz) Butter

-- 2 tbsp Greek yoghurt
+- 2 tablespoon Greek yogurt

-- 1 Egg
+- 1 (1) Egg